souravsaha/ir_explain/README.md

 You can run the programs test_point_wise.py, test_pair_wise.py, and test_list_wise.py to get the pipeline.
 Run files for some neural ranking models are available in the `examples/runs folder`.

 ## Roadmap
-ir_explain is a open-source Python library for explaining IR methods.
-We will continute to update and add various explainable approaches.
-We also sincerely welcome contributions on this software.
-Our previous version of this toolkit can be found in https://github.com/souravsaha/ir_explain_old
+ir_explain is an open-source Python library for explaining IR methods.
+We will continue to update it and add various explainable approaches.
+We also sincerely welcome contributions to this software.
+Our previous version of this toolkit can be found at: https://github.com/souravsaha/ir_explain_old.

 - [x] Support for different Pointwise component
 - [x] Support for different Pairwise axiomatic component